cbattlegear/SqlServerMigrationTraining/training/sql2012dma.md

    - Bastion into Azure SQL VM.
    - Sign into Azure SQL DB through SSMS.

       **Note** - *You will run into a firewall rule prompt.
 DO NOT add the rule through here.
 Add the Azure SQL DB firewall rule through the Azure Portal.
-The client (Azure SQL VM) IP Address needs to be explicitly added in order to establish a connection.*
+The client (Azure SQL VM) IP Address needs to be explicitly added to establish a connection.*

 2. Use DMA to assess and migrate SQL Server 2012 database (Adventureworks2012) to Azure SQL DB: